joshualande/joshualande.github.io/_drafts/2014-02-07-SQL-for-academics.md

 ---
 layout: page
-title: SQL Basics for Data Scientists
+title: An Introduction to SQL for Data Scientists
 comments: true
 ---